McConnell slams House Dems' election reform bill as 'wrong response' to lack of faith in elections

 "For several years now, we've seen the political left grow less interested in having normal policy debates within our governing institutions, and more interested in attacking the institutions themselves to tilt the playing field in their side’s favor," McConnell said.
 "When their side loses a presidential election, it's not Democrats' fault, but the Electoral College's.
 When they don't like a Supreme Court decision, it’s time to threaten the Justices or pack the Court.
 When long-standing Senate rules threaten to frustrate far-left proposals, it’s the Senate rules they want to change."

-McConnell added that "now, even after winning the presidency and narrow majorities in both chambers, the Democrats are not content to just make arguments, advance policies, and behave like a normal majority."

-"No – they want to try to use their slim majorities to unilaterally rewrite and nationalize election law itself," he said, adding that Democrats want "to use the temporary power the voters have granted them to try to ensure they'll never have to relinquish it."
+McConnell added that "no – they want to try to use their slim majorities to unilaterally rewrite and nationalize election law itself," he said, adding that Democrats want "to use the temporary power the voters have granted them to try to ensure they'll never have to relinquish it."

 House Speaker Nancy Pelosi previously pushed the bill in the last Congress.